mist64/cbmbus_doc/7 JiffyDOS.md

 In the no-EOI case, it also releases the DATA line so it can be operated by the controller again.

-The CLK line has to be pulled no later than 58 µs after the "Go" signal.
+The wires have to be valid no later than after 11 µs and the state has to remain held.

 #### 8: Controller is now busy again
 ![](docs/cbmbus/jiffydos-09.png =601x131)

-After reading the CLK line (i.e. no earlier than after 58 µs), the controller pulls the DATA line.
+After reading the CLK line, the controller pulls the DATA line.
 This is the same as the initial state, so the protocol continues with step 1 for the next data byte.

 Similarly to the send case, the controller can alternatively pull ATN at this point, and send an "UNTALK" command, for example.